Have you failed at anything recently?

 However, changing the way you plan and structure your learning to resit an exam is not that difficult.
 It just requires you to realise how your brain works best and, therefore, which study planning and memorization strategies work best for you.

 Re-submitting an assignment may just require you to invest more time interpreting and researching the question.
 Or you may need to improve your writing and editing skills, brush up on your grammar and punctuation and get to work on developing your vocabulary.

 If you’re uncertain about how to do approach your resits and need to invest in your future success, book a 1-1 Study Coaching session.

-With the Unlocked Learner’s guidance you’ll never fail again!
+With the Unlocked Learner’s guidance you’ll never fail an exam again!